sdex/AndroidIDeditorV2/README.md

 ## Usage

+**Backup the file `/data/system/users/0/settings_ssaid.xml`. \
+Corrupting this file may end up in a bootloop.
+Make sure you can recover the device beforehand.**

 The app is tested on Android 12, and 13 with Magisk 25.2.

 Changing the ID for an app: